 Both the state governments and the federal government prosecute drug crimes.
 The federal government will often involve itself in a drug case if there is a large amount of drugs, or if there are a group of persons working together to transport and sell drugs.
-Sometimes a drug case will begin in state court, but then the federal government will take the case and move it into federal court.
+These are considered federal drug offenses.
+Sometimes a drug case will begin in state court but then the federal government will take the case and move it into federal court.

 Drug cases in federal court frequently involve cocaine, heroin, methamphetamine, and prescription drugs.